 The National Safety Council (NSC) reports that an estimated 8.9 million individuals seek medical treatment in U.S. emergency department due to injuries suffered in fall accidents.
 Though many people may slip, trip, and fall due to simple loss of balance or clumsiness, many slip and fall accidents occur due to the negligence of a business or property owner.
 Dangerous conditions and other factors can cause slip and fall accidents almost anywhere, from grocery stores, restaurants, other retail establishments, hotels, apartment complexes, residential properties, and more.

-If you have suffered injury in a slip and fall accident, please contact an experienced St. Petersburg personal injury lawyer at the Dolman Law Group for a free consultation.
+If you have suffered injury in a slip and fall accident, please contact an experienced St. Petersburg Slip & Fall Accident attorney at the Dolman Law Group Accident Injury Lawyers, PA for a free consultation.

 Common slip and fall injuries